rilianx/Research/ibexmop_rp/README.md

 TODO
 ---
 * Jugar con los puntos
-* Tratar de eliminar pun
+* Tratar de eliminar puntos

 When solving multi-objetive problems with global optimization solvers, generally a set  <img src="https://render.githubusercontent.com/render/math?math=\mathcal{S}"> of non dominated points (upper envelope) is maintained and updated in each iteration (red points in the figure).